Stratolaunch Systems: History

-On 31 May 2019, it was reported that the company would cease operations and that sale of its assets was being explored.
+On 31 May 2019, it was reported that the company would cease operations and sell its assets.
 In the event, the company remained in operation and posted job openings, including listings for test pilots, in September 2019.
-Stratolaunch rapidly grew their staff from just 13 employees in October 2019 to 87 employees by mid-December 2019.
-Stratolaunch currently has over 360 employees and contractors.
+Stratolaunch rapidly grew their staff from 13 employees in October 2019 to 87 employees by mid-December 2019, later reaching 360 employees and contractors.

+Stratolaunch underwent a change of direction when Jean Floyd became CEO in 2019, reacquiring staff and growing to 87 employees by the beginning of 2020.
+Zachary Krevor became president and CEO in March 2022.
+Krevor was previously vice president of engineering.

 Carrier aircraft

 Roc

 The Scaled Composites Model 351 Stratolaunch or Roc is the world’s largest operating aircraft built by Scaled Composites for Stratolaunch Systems to carry air-launch-to-orbit (ALTO) rockets, and subsequently repurposed to offer air launch hypersonic flight testing after a change of ownership.
 It was announced in December 2011, rolled out in May 2017, and flew for the first time on April 13, 2019, shortly after the death of founder Paul Allen.